codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

 main = runSandwich defaultOptions spec
 ```

-To see a demo, try running `stack run webdriver` in the Sandwich repo.
+To see a demo, try running `stack run demo-webdriver` in the Sandwich repo.

 ## Browser sessions